ImageMagick v6 Examples --

 Here a complete DIY affine transformation.
 Note how the destination image is created separately to the source image, using the calculated size and offset needed.
 Also that the source image is now the second or 'v' image in the FX expression for the pixel color lookup.

-convert spaceship.gif \
+magick spaceship.gif \

 -size 160x160 -page +15-25 xc: +swap \

--matte -virtual-pixel transparent -channel RGBA \
+-alpha set -virtual-pixel transparent -channel RGBA \

 -fx 'ii = i + 15; jj = j - 25;